pingcap/tidb/docs/design/2021-09-22-stale-read.md

 ## Introduction

-This proposal aims to support Stale Read and descirbe what Stale Read looks like and how to keep compatibility with other queries.
+This proposal aims to support Stale Read and describe what Stale Read looks like and how to keep compatibility with other queries.

 ## Motivation or Background

-Currently, TiDB support Follower Read to read data from follower replicas in order to increase the query throughput.
-TiDB also support Snapshot Read to read old data with given snapshot timestamp.
+Currently, TiDB supports Follower Read to read data from follower replicas in order to increase the query throughput.
+TiDB also supports Snapshot Read to read old data with a given snapshot timestamp.

-However, Follower Read still require an rpc calling between follower replica and leader replica during querying which also increased query latency.
+However, Follower Read still requires an RPC calling between follower replica and leader replica during querying which also increased query latency.

-For Snapshot Read, it only read data from leader replica which might be bottleneck especially in hot spot cases.
+For Snapshot Read, it only reads data from leader replica which might be a bottleneck, especially in hot spot cases.

 Stale Read is more like the combination of Follower Read and Snapshot Read.
-It supports tidb to read data from both leader replicas and follower replicas with no extra rpc calling during followers and leader.
+It supports TiDB to read data from both leader replicas and follower replicas with no extra RPC calling during followers and leaders.

-It also supports read data with given snapshot timestamp like Snapshot Read.
+It also supports read data with a given snapshot timestamp like Snapshot Read.

 ## Detailed Design

 ### Implementation Overview

-Normally, tidb will send data query request to the storage with given timestamp to the leader replicas.
+Normally, TiDB will send data query requests to the storage with a given timestamp to the leader replicas.

-In Stale Read, each replica could handle the data query request because every replica maintain the resolved timestamp from leader replica.
+In Stale Read, each replica could handle the data query request because every replica maintains the resolved timestamp from the leader replica.

-This makes each store could know the smallest resoleved timestamp they could handle.
-Thus, tidb could send data request with staleness timestamp to get the  data they want.
+This makes each store could know the smallest resolved timestamp they could handle.
+Thus, TiDB could send data requests with a staleness timestamp to get the data they want.

 ### New Syntax Overview

 Here we will introduce how to use Stale Read in TiDB.

-1. Use Stale Read with given specific timestamp in single statement:
+1. Use Stale Read with given specific timestamp in a single statement:

 ```sql
 SELECT * FROM t AS OF TIMESTAMP '2021-09-22 15:04:05' WHERE id = 1;
 SELECT * FROM t AS OF TIMESTAMP NOW() - INTERVAL 20 SECOND WHERE id = 1;
 ```

-2. Use Stale Read with given specific timestamp in single interactive transaction:
+2. Use Stale Read with a given timestamp in a single interactive transaction:

 ```sql
 START TRANSACTION READ ONLY AS OF TIMESTAMP '2021-09-22 15:04:05';